lexibank/johanssonsoundsymbolic/README.md

 ## Description

-This dataset is licensed under a CC BY-NC 4.0 license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at https://osf.io/3dsn6/